Perkedel/After-Church/Documents/Misc/Homestuck Family Feud.md

 Nope: Oh wow, why didn't I thought it somehow?

-Schmitty: That's okay, because apparently less known and not much talked about, but You see, we asked 100 soldiers around galaxies.
+Schmitty: That's okay, because apparently less known and not much talked about, but you see, we asked 100 soldiers around galaxies.
 Okay I lied, just around sloantim but pretty close.
 Apparently, many militaries out there are Christian or any religion it could ever be.
-Fun fact, there are even some Muslims too in our survey, so they had `Al-Quran`.
+Fun fact, there are even some Muslims too in our survey, so they had `Al-Quran`, and few another with their own bible, etc. so on & so forth.
 Basically it, I'm really impressed, you guys are religious.
 Keep it up folks.

 *audience*: 👏👏👏👏👏👏